 Am I eligible for the M.Arch Program with Advanced Standing (two-year professional program)?

 - The advanced standing is at the discretion of the Admissions Committee.
 The committee will determine advanced standing individually for each student during the admissions review.

-How many students are accepted into STUDIO ONE, the M.Arch Program with Advanced Standing(two-year professional program), and the M.Arch Program(three-year professional program)?
+How many students are accepted into MAAD, the M.Arch Program with Advanced Standing(two-year professional program), and the M.Arch Program(three-year professional program)?